-- Introduction to Layered Clothing Systems - This article covers how modern technical clothing is designed to work as a layered system and explains each layer from base to outer shell.
+- Introduction to Layered Clothing Systems - How modern technical clothing is designed to work as a layered system.
+We explain each layer from base to outer shell.

-- Why You Get Cold in the Mountains - Provides background information on exactly how and why you lose (and gain) heat during outdoor activities, and how a layered system addresses those thermodynamics.
+- Why You Get Cold in the Mountains - How and why you lose (and gain) heat during outdoor activities?
+How can a layered system help?

-- How to Layer Clothing for Winter and All Seasons (current article) - This article is where the rubber meets the road, and we provide recommended layered clothing combinations for practical situations ranging from an all-day hike in the mountains to extreme mountaineering.
+- How to Layer Clothing for Winter and All Seasons (current article) - Recommended layered clothing combinations for practical situations ranging from all-day hikes to extreme mountaineering.

 Summer Half-Day-Activities(Two-Layer System)

 For a half-day hike in the summer, or a short multi-pitch rock climb, we prefer a two-layer system.
 Since it's warm, and you're never too far from civilization, there is no need to overdo it with insulated layers.
 But keep in mind that if it gets windy or stormy, you will need some protection until you can retreat or find cover.

 - Base — Start with a performance shirt or long underwear base layer.
 It could be long-sleeved or short-sleeved depending on the amount of sun exposure you expect and how hot the temps are, and you could select either wool or synthetic materials.
 That said, you'll see us heading out in a long-sleeved, zip-necked wool shirt as a base layer.